clj-commons/etaoin/README.md

 docker run --name geckodriver -p 4444:4444 -d instrumentisto/geckodriver
 ```

-To connect to the driver you just need to specify the host as `localhost` and the port on which it is running.
+To connect to the driver you just need to specify the `:host` parameter as `localhost` or `127.0.0.1` and the `:port` on which it is running.
 If the port is not specified, the default port is set.

 ``` clojure